 Solutions were sought that could respond to the needs of the majority and on which it was easier to find consensus where a compromise was needed.
-For example, most of the stakeholders favoured kindergartens and schools during the hour of the afternoon nap and exams.
+For example, most of the stakeholders favoured kindergartens and schools during the hours

 The success of this initiative was in the planning of the engagement activities of the local community and in the choice of conducting an individual consultation with stakeholders.
 Having established a good relationship with the stakeholders has ensured that they were motivated to collaborate and to accept the solutions proposed by the majority